lmuntaner/interview-practice/react.md

 ```

 Nothing is wrong with it 🙂.
 It's rarely used and not well known, but you can also pass a function to setState that receives the previous state and props and returns a new state, just as we're doing above.
 And not only is nothing wrong with it, but it's also actively recommended if you're setting state based on previous state.

+**How React Event system is different from DOM event system?**

+Explain the Synthetic Event wrapper.

+Event object is reused.

+Returning `false` does not stop propagation.

+React doesn’t actually attach events to the child nodes themselves.
+React will listen to all events at the top level using a single event listener.

+This is good for performance and it also means that React doesn’t need to worry about keeping track of event listeners when updating the DOM.

+**How to prevent components from re-rendering?**

+There are different options:

+* `shouldComponentUpdate` method
+* `PureComponent` React Component
+* `React.memo` hoc